lrb924/Predicted_Volatility/README.md

 ## Data Pre-Processing/Gathering Steps (Cleaning and Manipulation)

 Our team decided to use the Google Finance API to get the historical closing data for the S&P 500 Index, and ten different ETFs.
-After connecting via API to Google Finance, we created CSV files for the Index and each ETF by using Google Sheets and then exporting those as CSVs.
-The collection of CSVs can be found in the `Data` directory.
+After connecting via API to Google Finance, we created files for the Index and each ETF by using Google Sheets and then exporting those as CSVs.
+The collection of CSVs can be found in the `DATA` directory.
 We exported as much historical data as was available, which ended up going back to late September 2010 through late September 2022.
 However, some of the data was eventually dropped in order to ensure all data sources lined up correctly.
 We used the tickers $ITB, $IYC, $PEJ, $VCR, $XLY, $IYK, $KXI, $PBJ, $VOC, and $XLP for the ETFs.
 All of these are on the NYSE Arca Exchange, except $ITB, which is on the Cboe BZX Exchange.
 This group of ten ETFs are a sample of five cyclical and five defensive ETFs that covers a range of both types.

 In order to get the predicted volatility based on the S&P 500, we used both a GARCH model and a VARMAX model.